The Interpublic Group of Companies Inc. (IPG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for The Interpublic Group of Companies Inc. (IPG) by analysts is $40.64, which is $3.71 above the current market price.
-The public float for IPG is 383.16M, and at present, short sellers hold a 2.31% of that float.
-On April 10, 2023, the average trading volume of IPG was 3.52M shares.
+The average price estimated by analysts for IPG is $40.64, which is $2.82 above than the current price.
+The public float for IPG is 383.16M, and at present, short sellers hold a 2.38% of that float.
+The average trading volume of IPG on April 17, 2023 was 3.64M shares.

 IPG’s Market Performance